 Will your anchor hold in the storms of life?

 When the clouds unfold their wings of strife;

 When the strong tides lift the cable strain,

 Will your anchor drift or firm remain?

-She has this mellifluous contralto voice, like Adele’s that sounds really cool, but much more than her water-amplified-sweet-voice there’s something that strikes you in her singing.
+She has this mellifluous contralto voice, like Adele’s that sounds really cool, but much more than her water-amplified-sweet-voice there’s something that strikes you in her song.

 It’s the words.

 The lyrics of the song is coming to you as straight questions.
 Questions that are rocking you to your core.